AndrewJBateman/ionic-angular-notes/README.md

 # Ionic Angular Notes

-App to show recipes as a list and in a detailed view, using the [Ionic 4 framework](https://ionicframework.com/docs).7 [Ionic Capacitor](https://capacitor.ionicframework.com/) is used to biult the web app to run on Android.
+App to show recipes as a list and in a detailed view, using the [Ionic 4 framework](https://ionicframework.com/docs).

 ## Table of contents